All Episodes

 They're going to make fun of whoever our nominee is.

-They're going to try to destroy, like they did Romney.
+They're going to try to destroy like they did Romney.

 And what are we going to do?

-Stay above the fray.
+Going to stay above the fray.

 We're not going to respond to any of the libelous, slanderous attacks.